Severn Valley Railway: Commercial history

 The Severn Valley Railway was built between 1858 and 1862, and linked Hartlebury, near Droitwich Spa, with Shrewsbury, a distance of 40 mi.
 Important stations on the line were Stourport-on-Severn, Bewdley, and Arley within Worcestershire; and Highley, Hampton Loade, Bridgnorth, Coalport, Ironbridge and Broseley, Buildwas, Cressage, and Berrington in Shropshire.

-Although the railway was built by the original Severn Valley Railway Company, it was operated from opening on 1 February 1862 by the West Midland Railway which was absorbed into the Great Western Railway (GWR) on 1 August 1863.
+Although the railway was built by the original Severn Valley Railway Company, it was operated from opening on 1 February 1862 by the West Midland Railway which was later absorbed into the Great Western Railway (GWR) on 1 August 1863.
 As one of the many branch lines on the GWR's extensive network, it was subsequently referred to in GWR timetables as the Severn Valley Branch.
+Most infrastructure on the line (excluding embankments and cuttings) was constructed to a double-track width, but only a single-track was laid to save on costs, this was to allow a future expansion to double track to occur with minimal disruption to services on the line, however, this would never occur.

 In 1878, the GWR opened a link line between Bewdley and Kidderminster.
 This meant trains could run direct from the Black Country to areas of Shropshire.
-Most Kidderminster to Bewdley trains continued through the Wyre Forest line (dismantled in the 1960s and now forming part of National Cycle Route 45) to Tenbury Wells or Woofferton.
+This link line is now part of the preserved route, with the original line of the Severn Valley Railway, through Stourport, having been dismantled from beyond the original junction near Bewdley, to Hartlebury, where it met the OWW.
+Most Kidderminster to Bewdley trains continued over the Tenbury and Bewdley railway (dismantled in the 1960s) to Tenbury Wells or Woofferton.
 At Buildwas Junction (now the site of the former Ironbridge Power Station near what is now Telford) Severn Valley trains connected with services from Wellington to Much Wenlock and Craven Arms.

-The line was originally planned as double-track, but was built and operated as a single-track railway.
-Prior to preservation, the Severn Valley line was never financially successful.
-Freight traffic, mostly agricultural, and coal traffic from the collieries of Alveley and Highley were the principal sources of revenue.
-Passenger numbers began to fall after the First World War, particularly at the large intermediate stations of Stourport, Bewdley, and Bridgnorth, with measures such as the opening of halts in the 1930s to attract more local custom having only limited impact.
-However, the line was strategically useful in the Second World War as an alternative diversionary route around the West Midlands.